build-on-aws/content/posts/getting-started-with-opensearch-remote-models/04-troubleshooting-ml-commons-framework/index.md

 }
 ```

 Note the hierarchical structure of this output.
 The analysis is broken down on a per-node basis, followed by a per-model basis.
 Then, for each model, there are two groups: `model_inference_stats` and `predict_request_stats`.
-The former deals with the actual inferences executed by the remote model, whereas the latter deals with the predictions made to the model.
+The former deals with the actual inferences executed by the external model, whereas the latter deals with the predictions made to the model.
 Your troubleshooting exercise should consider the computed values of the metrics for each group, given the amount of requests displayed in the field `count`.
-It should give a nice idea if the remote models are indeed the culprit.
+It should give a nice idea if the external models are indeed the culprit.

 You may note a possible discrepancy in the value reported by the field `count` and the actual number of requests executed.
 This may happen because the Profile API monitors the last `100` requests.
 To change the number of monitoring requests, update the following cluster setting: